shengpotxun/mynvimconfig/README.md

 # Install the nvim&nvchad

-put this dir to the ~/.config/nvim/lua
+then put this dir to the ~/.config/nvim/lua